 - To minimize contact with people, patients are asked to complete all patient forms before their appointment.

-- All patients are asked to read the OHSU Dental Clinic’s Patient Appointment Protocol and complete the Pre-Appointment Survey 1-2 days before scheduled appointments.
+- All patients are asked to read the OHSU Dental Clinic’s Patient Appointment Protocol.

 - Our Appointment Center will communicate with you beforehand to ask some screening questions.